 Come and take part in one or more of the cycling events we organise throughout the year.
 Discover some of the best places to ride in England.

 We don’t need to close the roads for any of our cycling events, as they are truly remote and practically traffic free.
-All our routes are among challenging terrain and breathtaking scenery.
-Participant numbers are limited to preserve the friendly feel of the events – so don’t delay – book your place today.
+All our routes are among challenging terrain and breath taking scenery.
+Participant numbers are limited to 250 per event this season – to preserve the friendly feel of the events – so don’t delay – book your place today.

 We choose to locate all our cycling events at welcoming and interesting venues in and around the North West of England.
 Because this is where we live and ride our various bikes regularly.

 Come and discover some unforgettable places to ride your bike.
 We are a bit biased – as we live here – but we think that the cycling in North West England is among the best in the UK, if not the world.

 The majority of our cycling events are based at the fantastic 3-1-5 Health Club, in Lancaster, which is very accessible by both road – M6 Junction 34 – and rail – main line to Lancaster Station.
 We have 2 x great places to stay right on the start line – Holiday Inn and Premier Inn .
 Lancaster is the county town of Lancashire and straddles the River Lune.
 The House of Lancaster was once a branch of the English royal family, now the Duchy of Lancaster holds large estates on behalf of Elizabeth II, who is also the Duke of Lancaster.

 It is a lively university city, dominated by Lancaster Castle, Lancaster Priory Church and the Ashton Memorial.
 It is home to Lancaster University and a campus of the University of Cumbria. with many welcoming places to spend an evening, most have live music at weekends.